johnsusek/vue-test-declarative/README.md

 ## `testsPath`

-vue-test-declarative defaults to looking for tests in `tests/declarative` (which you will have to create the first time you write a test).
+vue-test-declarative defaults to looking for tests in `tests/declarative`.
 Use this config setting if you want to place your .vuetest and vuetest.setup.js files somewhere else.

 ## `webpackConfigPath`